smcalilly/writer/README.md

 export EDITOR='vim'
 ```

-Restart your shell, then download and install:
+Restart your shell and `cd` into your new writing directory.
+Then download and install:
 ```
-cd ~/writing
+cd writing
 curl https://raw.githubusercontent.com/smcalilly/writer/main/download.sh | bash
 .src/install.sh
 ```